Trip Details

 • 2100m

-Relatively, we have the tougher day today because we are going to encounter with the steep trail in higher elevation.
+Relatively, we have the tougher day today because we are going to encounter the steep trail at a higher elevation.
 We have an ascent to the stream and then to the ridge.
 We have the more steep trail from here.
-We trek passing incredible pastures and stone stairs which takes us to a small lake.
+We trek passing incredible pastures and stone stairs which take us to a small lake.
 Now, we have an easy and short trail to Khongma Danda.
 Overnight at Khongma Danda.

 • BF/Lunch/Dinner